Office: 505.243.1957, Ext. 100

 Jonathan believes that in our society of free and appropriate public education, students and teachers deserve an enriched bag of choices and opportunities to pursue their dreams and aspirations, and to work together to achieve goals of justice and equity in the school setting that they would not have been able to do working alone.
 As a result, students and teachers engage in a larger mission of community empowerment and democracy.

-An avid fan of movie musicals, Jonathan plays trombone in a local band, has been host/producer of an award-winning NPR program and had even made a few television commercials as a kid.
-He enjoys visiting the National Parks and lives with his family, three cats and one Chihuahua, in Cedar Crest.
+An avid fan of movie musicals, Jonathan plays trombone in a local band, has been host/ producer of an award-winning NPR program and had even made a few television commercials as a kid.
+He enjoys visiting the National Parks and lives with his family, three cats and one cairn terrier, in Cedar Crest.